stfc/PSyclone/doc/user_guide/psyir.rst

 root name as an argument to the method which then takes the place of the default root name.
 For example, the following code::

-  > from psyclone.psyir.symbols import DataSymbol, SymbolTable, DataType, \
+  > from psyclone.psyir.symbols import DataSymbol, SymbolTable, REAL_SINGLE_TYPE
-  >     REAL_SINGLE_TYPE
   > symbol_table = SymbolTable()
   > for i in range(0, 3):
   >     var_name = symbol_table.new_symbol_name(root_name="something")